department-of-veterans-affairs/vets-website/docs/AddingAttributes.md

 		unpleasant attitude of people who think that they are better or more important than other people</dd>
 	</dl>

+However, the following example does not work, because the class name is attached to the defined term.

+	{:.def1}supercilious
+	: having or showing the proud and unpleasant attitude of people who think that they are better or more important than other people

 ## Adding `id` or `class` attributes to links, italicized, or bolded text